ysyk2021/the-power-of-feedback-giving-and-receiving-constructive-criticism-for-professional-growth/src/chapter-2-3.md

-# Techniques for Overcoming Common Challenges in Giving and Receiving Feedback

 Giving and receiving feedback can be challenging, but with the right techniques, individuals can navigate these situations effectively.
 In this chapter, we will explore strategies for overcoming common challenges associated with both giving and receiving feedback.